Skip to content

 EndpointBodyDescription

-/jobs/create/{ instance_id, req_file?, force?, headless? }Start a pipeline
+/jobs/create/{ instance_id, req_file?, settings? }Start a pipeline (runs in background; subscribe via WebSocket for updates)

 /jobs/get/{ instance_id }Get current pipeline status